mcembalest/up-to-speed/README.md

-# Up to Speed
+# Up 2

-Everyone has something to teach.

-## Why?

-We are building Up to Speed to help everyone make their skills teachable and learnable for others.
+The north star purpose of Up 2 is to give support for teaching and learning.

-Teaching is really hard.
-Just telling people what they need to do and know is not enough.
-Learning only happens in the presence of some amount of motivation or fun.
+Teaching is hard.
+Telling people what they need to do and know is not enough.
+Our mission is to build things that make the process of delivering information and sharing skills more aligned with how people learn.

-The most important reason people don't learn is they are uninterested, distracted, pressed for time, and not having fun.
+People don't learn when they are uninterested, distracted, pressed for time, unsure of the value, or not having fun.
+Learning can only flourish in the presence of the right motivations.
+We want to help make teaching and learning more interesting, engaging, time-manageable, clearly valuable and *fun*.

-We want to make skillbuilding and demonstrating growth much more fun.
-That is the north star purpose of Up to Speed: a fun, decentralized platform for teaching and learning to flourish organically, since everyone has something to teach.

-## How to use
+## Setup

 1. Run the app with `npm start`
-2. Upload a video or reference a YouTube URL
+2. Upload a video or enter a YouTube URL
 3. Click "Process Video"
-4. Up to Speed scans the video to look for the teachable materials it contains
-5. Once complete, you can download the learning plan with exercises and assessments
+4. Download the result

-## How it works
+## What it does

-Gemini analyzes the video and extracts:
+Analyzes the video for:
    - **Skills**: Individual capabilities demonstrated
    - **Practicables**: Tasks that can be practiced
    - **Measurables**: Quantitative success metrics
    - **Recordables**: Complete workflows for demonstration

-## How it's made

-- **Frontend**: Vanilla JavaScript, HTML, CSS
-- **Backend**: Node.js, Express
-- **Video Analysis**: Google Gemini 2.5 Flash
-- **PDF Generation**: html-pdf-node